• Skip to main content

 Cigarette lighter’s thumb

 This refers to thickening due to hyperkeratosis of the radial aspect of the thumb.
-The thickening is caused by an excessive cigarette lighter flicking.
+The thickening is caused by excessive cigarette lighter flicking.

 Knuckle Pads